 I’ve been digging through Google’s newly released tool, Tag Manager – there’s plenty of documentation online already, so there’s no need for me to repeat that.
-Here are some of the more comprehensive posts on the topic;
+There are comprehensive posts on the topics of:

 - All about Tag Manager

 It strikes me as an interesting move from Google, given that a number of providers offer mature competitor tag management products already.
 Google providing a tag management offering is good for the industry and certainly validates the tag management space as a whole.

 So why is Google’s new Tag Manager good news for agencies?